gameontext/sample-room-java/README.md

 5. Run the command `cf ic group instances gojavagroup` to check the status of your instances.
 Once they are in "Running" state your group is ready to use.
 6. Now you can go to `http://<appHost>.mybluemix.net` and access the Liberty welcome page.

-## Access room on Game On!

-Once the room is set up and it has registered with Game On!, it will be accessible on [Game On!](https://game-on.org/).
-It may take a moment for the room to appear.

-1. Log in to [Game On!](https://game-on.org/) using the authentication method you used to create your user ID and shared secret for the registered room.
-2. Use the Game On! command `/listmyrooms` from The First Room, to see your list of rooms.
-Once your room is registered, it will appear in that list.
-3. To get to your room, navigate through the network or go directly there by using the `/teleport` command from The First Room.
-4. Look at the Bluemix log console to see "A new connection has been made to the room"

-Congratulations, you've deployed a microservice that extended an existing microservices-based application so that it can do something new.

-Suggested activities:
-* Make it more resilient -- add additional instances using the autoscaling add-on: https://console.ng.bluemix.net/catalog/services/auto-scaling
-* Consider how to allow chat messages to propagate between independent instances using a shared datastore or cache, or an event bus, or...

-### List of host provided commands

-The Game On! host provides a set a universal commands:
-- **/exits** - List of all exits from the current room.
-- **/help** - List of all available commands for the current room.
-- **/sos** - Go back to The First Room.

-### The First Room commands

-The First Room is usually where new users will start in Game On!.
-From there, additional commands are available and maintained by Game On!.
-For the list of current commands use the `/help` command.